malteecool/GymBro-Frontend/readme.md

 After cloning the repository, cd to the newly created folder.
 Inside the folder run ´npm install´ to download the needed node modules.

+## Get the current firebaseConfig.
+In order to connect to the FB database a firebaseConfig file is needed.

 ## Run the development build
 The application is developed with Expo and uses native code.
 To run the development build use the command below: